cardonaaa/autoemail/README.md

 ...
 and so forth

 where DATE is in the form MM/DD.
+The NAME cannot have spaces.
 Also have to enable gmail's allow less secure apps to access the otl.uchicago@gmail.com account.

 If you want to customise the message contents, change the last string in the msg variable to your liking.